 If you want to add non-super money into your Control Pension account, you'll need to contribute your funds into a Spirit Super account first.
 Contribution caps apply when contributing to super.
-For more information, refer to our Member guide available at spiritsuper.com.au/pds or call us on 1800 005 166.
+For more details, read our Member guide available at spiritsuper.com.au/pds or call us on 1800 005 166.